TanmayRawal/Alzheimer-Classification-Using-Hardware-Accelerated-CNN-on-PYNQ-ZU-FPGA-with-Arm-Processor/01_COMPLETE_SETUP_GUIDE.md

 A Comprehensive Hardware-Accelerated Edge AI System for Real-Time Alzheimer's Classification

-This guide walks you through every step of setting up the PYNQ-ZU board with the Vitis AI Deep Learning Processor (DPU) for live Alzheimer's classification via webcam.
+This guide walks you through every step of setting up the PYNQ-ZU board with the Vitis AI Deep Learning Processor (DPU) for live Alzheimer's classification via webcam

 ---